Worldly Product Impact Calculator Methodology

 Denim

 The inputs for the Product Impact Calculator’s denim were based on the expertise and experience of the Worldly sustainability science team.
-While there are many ways to manufacture denim, the following is meant to represent an industry average.
+While there are many ways to manufacture denim, the following is meant to represent a common example.
 The stages and processes included are:

 Components

-The Product Impact Calculator includes 28 default components from the Higg MSI.
-Within the PIC, the number of components included in a product can be altered, but the weight and composition of those components cannot be changed (these customizations need to be made in the MSI tool).
+The Product Impact Calculator includes default components from the Higg MSI.
+Users can update the numbers of units for each component, but the weight and composition of those components cannot be changed (custom components can be created in the MSI tool).
 A default cutting efficiency of 75% and 1% defect rate 11 are applied from MSI.
-The table below shows what types of components are available in the tool.
-For a full list of the 28 components, see Appendix D.
+Table 3 below shows what types of components are available in the tool.
+See PIC Product Category and Material details for a full list of components.

 Packaging

 The Product Impact Calculator includes 27 default packaging materials from the Higg MSI.
 The logic for components applies to packaging as well.
 All packaging calculations in the tool are on a per unit of product basis.
 A default cutting efficiency of 75% and 1% defect rate12 are applied from MSI.
 Users can further customize the packaging, including materials, weights, and cutting efficiency in the MSI tool.
-The table below shows what types of packaging are available in the tool.
-For a full list of the 27 packaging options, see Appendix E.
+Table 4 below shows what types of packaging are available in the tool.
+For a full list of the packaging options, see PIC Product Category and Material details.

-The default packaging type is a Bag (e-commerce/shipping) without a tertiary package (e.g. outer carton).
-Users who want to add or change the default packaging can select from the set of 27 types of packaging that come with the Product Impact Calculator.
+The default packaging type for apparel is a Bag (e-commerce/shipping) without a tertiary package (e.g. outer carton) while footwear defaults are a box.
+Default packaging is included and specified for each product category (See PIC Product Category and Material details) Users who want to add or change the default packaging can select from the set of packaging types and sizes that come with the Product Impact Calculator.
 Total packaging impacts per product are equal to the sum of all packaging impacts used per product.

 The net product weight includes the weight of packaging for all transportation from the gate to product end-of-life.
 The weight of the packaging is removed from the overall weight when calculating impacts from product use phase.
 Disposal of packaging is accounted for at the product end of life stage.